Create a REST API in PHP

 What is a REST API?

-REST stands for Representational State Transfer, which means how the current state or data of a resource is represented.
+REST stands for Representational State Transfer, which represents the current state of a data resource.
 A REST resource can be anything like an employee, a product, or a book, and the representation of its current state can be JSON or XML.
-In REST, each resource has a different URL.
-REST is used for stateless communication, which means each request is independent and must contain all required data for the server to understand the request.
+REST is used for stateless communication and each resource has a URL.
+Each request is independent and must contain all required data for the server to understand the request.
 This stateless communication takes place using HTTP methods like GET, POST, PUT, and DELETE.

 Whereas API stands for Application Programming Interface, which is an interface that allows different platforms to communicate.
 The code snippets provided in this post will help you to implement a PHP REST API interface in your application with a working demo and source code available for download.